apexDev37/Vue-TaskTracker/README.md

 # Task Tracker
 > Manage daily tasks, set reminders to meet deadlines, always stay productive.

-Task Tracker is a personal project that provides a SPA application with CRUD functionality to enable users to manage their daily tasks using a clean and interactive UI.
+Task Tracker is a personal development project for a SPA application with CRUD functionality to enable users to manage their daily tasks using a clean and interactive UI.

 ### Features: